g41797/mailbox/README.md

         std.testing.allocator.destroy(echo);
     }

-    // because nothing was send to 'TO' mailbox, nothing should be receiced
+    // because nothing was send to 'TO' mailbox, nothing should be received
     // from 'FROM' mailbox
     try testing.expectError(error.Timeout, echo.from.receive(100));